AshganAdel/task-answer/mygrep/README.md

 # Custom-Command
 ## A breakdown of how my script handles arguments and options
-The script can take three or two argument
+The script can take three or two argument.<br />
   First: for the option (-n, -v, -nv, -vn), this field is optional.
   Second: for the string, this field is necessary.
   Third: for the file name, this field is necessary.